 |Status of Implementation Progress (Outputs, Activities, and Issues)

-The TA has engaged a social protection specialist/team leader who is responsible for overall coordination, complemented by resource persons and short-term individual consultants.
+The TA engaged a social protection specialist/team leader who was responsible for overall coordination, complemented by resource persons and short-term individual consultants.

 Outputs 1 and 2: